jess-bennett/personal-portfolio/README.md

     This resulted in many additional commits where I would implement a change, and then have to push it to the live site in order to check.
     I was keen to 'clean up' my commit history as I feel it could appear confusing.
 However, it was suggested to me by tutor support that it would be best to leave it rather than risk any major errors!

-The full testing matrix with features tested and devices/browsers tested on, can be found [here](project-files/user-centric-project-testing.xlsx)
+The full testing matrix with features tested and devices/browsers tested on, can be found [here](documentation/user-centric-project-testing.xlsx)

 ## Deployment

-The site was deployed via GitHub Pages.
+The site was deployed via GitHub Pages with the following steps:

+1. From the repository, I visited 'settings'
+2. Under 'GitHub pages', I changed the source to 'Master branch'

  The full website link is: https://jess-bennett.github.io/personal-portfolio/

 ## Credits